Written by: Abby Theuring, The Badass Breastfeeder

 So you’re nursing a toddler, huh?
-I bet you didn’t even plan to do that!
-So many of us just find ourselves doing it.
-And when we find ourselves here we find there are whole host of new obstacles to overcome.
 Breastfeeding a toddler or small child is nothing like breastfeeding a newborn.
+We can be a whole host of new obstacles to overcome when breastfeeding a toddler.
 I have found breastfeeding to be a great parenting tool.
 There are many lessons to be learned from the bosom for both mom and tot.
 Let’s talk about some of the new things you might be experiencing.

 These are normal things to be concerned about in a culture where it isn’t the norm to see toddlers and small children breastfeeding.
 Sometimes I fake it ‘til I make it.
 I put my chin up in the air, smile big and make eye contact with everyone who looks my way.
 Like that time on the crowded city bus.
 I figure the more I look OK with what I’m doing the more OK everyone else will be.
 Other days I decide to find a more private location or I simply tell my son he’ll have to wait until we get home, since he is older now he actually can wait.
 There is no shame in doing what makes you feel comfortable in any situation.
 One day I was waiting for my car at the dealership.
 The waiting room was me and about 15 men.
 My son wanted to nurse.
 I just couldn’t do it.
 I felt really uncomfortable.
 I distracted him and he was fine.
 Do what you need to do to get through your day.

 They are growing up and their mouths are growing too.
 This means that their latch will change.
 I found this uncomfortable.
 My oldest son started to struggle with his latch around 3 years old.
 His teeth started scraping my nipple, he started to add this slight pulling motion of his head when he was latched on and he couldn’t maintain the same level of suction as when we was younger.
 It drove me up a wall and made breastfeeding unpleasant.